Civil Rights Claims

 Freedom to Petition the Government

 Employees also have a Constitutional right to formally petition the government.
 This includes the right to file a lawsuit, union grievance, or make certain other formal protests against the federal, state, or local government.
+As a result, it is unlawful for the government to retaliate against a public employee because he petitioned the government.

 Equal Protection of Law